Problem

 Complexity

-• ⏰ Time complexity: O(n^3) — For each pair, we may check all other points.
+• ⏰ Time complexity: O(n^2) — For each point, we check all points to its right.

 • 🧺 Space complexity: O(1) — Only a few variables for counting and iteration.